CoreyCBurton/Comptia-sec-601/1.0/Network Attacks 1.4.md

   - It is used to accept and reject connections.

 # Distributed denial-of-service (DDoS)
+- Packets can be sent casuing the network to stop working
-* Force a server to stop working
+  - Force a server to stop working

-* Takes a design failure or vulnerability
+  - Takes a design failure or vulnerability

-* can be caused for a creative advantage
+  - can be caused for a creative advantage

-* can be used to create a spoofing attack
+  - can be used to create a spoofing attack

-* can be created by accident; loop or even downloading a big file
+  - can be created by accident; loop or even downloading a big file

-* can be caused with botnets
+  - can be caused with botnets

 > Application DoS
 - Makes the application break or work harder by over flowing with packets